PierreSenellart/provsql/doc/source/user/getting-provsql.rst

 .. code-block:: bash

-    docker run inriavalda/provsql
+    docker run -p 5432:5432 -p 8000:8000 inriavalda/provsql

+Publishing the ports (``-p``) exposes PostgreSQL on ``localhost:5432`` and ProvSQL Studio on ``http://localhost:8000`` on the host, which works uniformly across native Docker, Docker Desktop, and rootless podman.
 To use a specific release version:

 .. code-block:: bash

-    docker run inriavalda/provsql:X.Y.Z
+    docker run -p 5432:5432 -p 8000:8000 inriavalda/provsql:X.Y.Z

-Follow the on-screen instructions to connect to the PostgreSQL server inside the container with a PostgreSQL client.
+Connect with a PostgreSQL client (``psql -h localhost -p 5432 test test``) or open Studio at ``http://localhost:8000``; the container also prints these instructions on startup.

 ProvSQL Studio
 --------------